syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 {% endhighlight %}

-The following code snippet shows how to retrieve the merge field group names in the Word document
+The following code example shows how to retrieve the merge field group names in the Word document

 {% highlight c# %}
 [C#]

-//Get the merge field group names from the document.
+//Gets the merge field group names from the document.

 string[] groupNames = document.MailMerge.GetMergeGroupNames();